Pranav718/Learning_SwiftUI/Day 17/some_concepts.md

 The row says “4 people”, but we gave our numberOfPeople property a default value of 2.
 Well, it's because it treates the value of 2 like index so if we start a loop from 2 then it's 0th index would be 2,... and the 2nd index would be 4.

+One popular picker style is called navigation link, which moves the user to a new screen to select their option.
+To try it here, add the .pickerStyle(.navigationLink) modifier to our picker, like this:

+Picker("Number of people", selection: $numberOfPeople) {
+    ForEach(2 ..< 100) {
+        Text("\($0) people")
+    }
+}
+.pickerStyle(.navigationLink)